-The comet’s closest approach in 1986 was the first time that spacecraft were sent up close to a comet to observe a comet’s nucleus in detail.
+The last pass of Halley’s Comet was the closest approach of 1986.
+It was the first time that spacecraft were sent up close to a comet to observe a comet’s nucleus in detail.
 However, for observers on the ground, the 1986 apparition was one of the worst viewing circumstances for viewing Halley’s comet.
 This was due to the comet’s position relative to Earth (at opposite sides of the Sun).
 The point at which the comet reached its brightest was when the famous object was closest to the Sun as viewed in the sky.
 Many observers in urban areas did not get a decent view of the comet as light pollution washed out the tail.
 Some observers in more rural areas got a good view with binoculars and telescopes over the nights when it was a little further from the Sun.

 Despite the unfortunate position of the Comet, photographers were also able to get some nice shots like the image above taken over Penshaw monument, Sunderland by Gordon Percival (a founder and long serving member of South Shields Astronomical Society).